 Choosing realistic boundary conditions is one of the most important and challenging parts of setting up a simulation.
 It is not necessarily difficult to find a combination that works, but it is essential to produce meaningful results instead of random numbers.

 This raises the question: what is the right boundary condition, and what kind of magic should I master to find it?
 In the following, the basics required to make informed decisions regarding boundary conditions will be reviewed.
+In addition, you will better understand each of them, starting with Dirichlet, Neumann, and Robin.

 Dirichlet, Neumann or Robin?

 Quite expectedly, there is often not one right answer, but several boundary conditions that make sense.
 It depends on the purpose of the particular simulation.
 Thus the first port of call is understanding what the expected real-world behavior is.
-Secondly, understanding how such behavior is modelled in the software is imperative.
+Secondly, understanding how such behavior is modeled in the software is imperative.

 The challenge lies in the fact that there is never a one-to-one mapping between these two worlds.
 Therefore, it would be helpful to learn a bit more about the theory behind each type of boundary condition.
 Then a meaningful correlation between the simulated phenomena and software capabilities can be established.